-Escapement goals for a management area are reviewed every three years (see for example Erickson et al. 2015).
-Details about how escapements were determined each year are typically provided in annual management report (see for example Wilburn and Stump 206).
-Each year ADFG publishes a summary of adopted escapement goals and a 10 year history of performance in meeting these goals (Munro and Volk 2015).
-There are currently 295 active salmon stock escapement goals in the state.
+Escapement goals for a management area are reviewed every three years (e.g. Erickson et al., 2015).
+Details about how escapements were determined each year are typically provided in annual management report (e.g. Wilburn and Stump, 2006).
+Each year ADFG publishes a summary of adopted escapement goals and a 10-year history of performance in meeting these goals (Munro, 2018).
+There are currently about 325 escapement goals in the state.